import sys

 atoms_appearance = [0 for i in range(n)]

-for fragment in self.spectrum.peak_fragments_map[peak]:
+for fragment in self.spectrum.peak_fragment_dict[int(peak)]:

 for atom in range(n):